Samsung Galaxy M30 With Triple Rear Cameras Launched in India

-Samsung has today expanded its portfolio of Galaxy M-series smartphones by launching the Samsung Galaxy M30.
+Samsung has today expanded its portfolio of Galaxy M-Series smartphones by launching the Samsung Galaxy M30.
 Just like its Galaxy M10 and Galaxy M20 siblings, the new Samsung smartphone is an online-exclusive offering and brings some attractive features to the table such as triple rear cameras, a large Super AMOLED display, and a beefy 5,000mAh battery with support for fast charging.
 All that hardware is encased in a body with gradient design and will be up for through exclusively from Amazon.in and Samsung's e-shop from March 7, 2019 onwards.
+The Samsung Galaxy M30 will be competing with the likes of the upcoming Redmi Note 7, Redmi Note 7 Pro, Nokia 6 Plus, and Honor 10 Lite.

 Samsung Galaxy M30 price in India, launch offers

 The Samsung Galaxy M30 price in India starts Rs.
 14,990 for the base variant with 4GB of RAM and 64GB of inbuilt storage.
-The higher-end model with 6GB of RAM and 128GB of inbuilt storage carries a price tag of Rs.
-17,990 The Samsung Galaxy M30 comes in Gradation Black and Gradation Blue colour options and will be available from the Samsung e-shop and Amazon.in at 12pm IST (Noon) on March 7.
+The higher-end model of the Samsung Galaxy M30, with 6GB of RAM and 128GB of inbuilt storage, carries a price tag of Rs.
+17,990.
+The Samsung Galaxy M30 comes in Gradation Black and Gradation Blue colour options.
+The Samsung M30 - the most expensive of the Samsung Galaxy M series smartphones so far, which include the Samsung M10 and Samsung M20 - will be available from the Samsung e-shop and Amazon.in at 12pm IST (Noon) on March 7, the company announced.

 Samsung Galaxy M30 specifications, features